 Note that zip produces only four pairs; the theoretical fifth pair (5, None) is never produced because zip returns None when either of its input iterators return None.

-All of these method calls are possible because we implemented the Iterator trait by specifying how the next method works and the standard library provides default implementations for other methods that call next.
+All of these method calls are possible because we specified how the next method works, and the standard library provides default implementations for other methods that call next.

 Improving our I/O Project

-We can improve our implementation of the I/O project in Chapter 12 by using iterators to make places in the code clearer and more concise.
+With this new knowledge, we can improve the I/O project in Chapter 12 by using iterators to make places in the code clearer and more concise.
 Let’s take a look at how iterators can improve our implementation of both the Config::new function and the search function.

 Removing a clone Using an Iterator

-In Listing 12-6, we added code that took a slice of String values and created an instance of the Config struct by indexing into the slice and cloning the values so that the Config struct could own those values.
+In Listing 12-6, we added code that took a slice of String values and created an instance of the Config struct by indexing into the slice and cloning the values, allowing the Config struct to own those values.
 We’ve reproduced the implementation of the Config::new function as it was at the end of Chapter 12 in Listing 13-24:

 Filename: src/lib.rs